Aarenpls/telegramWeatherMan/README.md

 <li>Options to choose from 2, 6, 12, 24, or 96 hours forecasts</li>
 <li>An update button instead of constantly having to give the same commands</li>
 </ol>

-**NOTE: As of now, the telegram bot will not work unless there is a active server hosting the bot**